ElectNext/ENstyle/RUBY.md

      end
      ```

 * Do not use default arguments.
 Use an options hash instead.
+Better yet, use the [DefaultOptions gem](https://github.com/mertonium/default_options).

     ```
     # bad